veda2wratha/Android-Interview-Quetions/README.md

-// Interview 2
+## Interview 2

-Tell me about yourself
+1. Tell me about yourself
-What is your current project
+2. What is your current project
-What are the technical changes you faced in current project?
+3. What are the technical changes you faced in current project?
-Do you know any design patters
+4. Do you know any design patters
-You know Any Java design patters
+5. You know Any Java design patters
-What is singleton pattern
+6. What is singleton pattern
-How do you make a class as single ton and how do you know the class become single ton Get common elements from two lists better
+7. How do you make a class as single ton and how do you know the class become single ton
+8. Get common elements from two lists better
-We have employee object having name.
+9. We have employee object having name.
 Id and salary, how do you sort - how do you sort by using employee id - Give Better approach
-What is the advantage of tree set ?
+10. What is the advantage of tree set ?
-When to use tree set?
+11. When to use tree set?
-Do you when to use concertante Hashmap?
+12. Do you when to use concertante Hashmap?
-Did you worked Multi threding ?
+13. Did you worked Multi threding ?
-How to call two web services at a time, simultaneously?
+14. How to call two web services at a time, simultaneously?
-How to call two web services at a time using retrofit or async task What is async task is it a class or interface or abstract class?
+15. How to call two web services at a time using retrofit or async task
+16. What is async task is it a class or interface or abstract class?
-Can’t we call two apis using async call same time.
+17. Can’t we call two apis using async call same time.
-In coordinator layout how to make an image view to be always top right.
+18. In coordinator layout how to make an image view to be always top right.
-When we use frame layout ?
+19. When we use frame layout ?
 Give best example
-Did you worked on dagger and hilt?
+20. Did you worked on dagger and hilt?
-General example how dependency injection works
+21. General example how dependency injection works
-Do you have experience in retrofit
+22. Do you have experience in retrofit
-What are the advantages if we use Room
+23. What are the advantages if we use Room
-Did you worked on RxJAvA
+24. Did you worked on RxJAvA
-What is the advantage of MVVM
+25. What is the advantage of MVVM

-// Interview 3
+## Interview 3

-	1. Egg and building
-	2. Candle and time
-	3. All problem solving skills

-Tell me about yourself
+1. Tell me about yourself
-What are the design patters you worked on ?
+2. What are the design patters you worked on ?
-You worked on any Java Design Patterns
+3. You worked on any Java Design Patterns
-Do you know about Single ton patters
+4. Do you know about Single ton patters
-What is single ton class
+5. What is single ton class
-What is the difference between architectural and design patters How to avoid dead lock situation while using the singleton - How to make a singleton class  as a thred safe Do you have any idea on double thread lock
+6. What is the difference between architectural and design patters
+7. How to avoid dead lock situation while using the singleton - How to make a singleton class  as a thred safe
+8. Do you have any idea on double thread lock
-How array Lins and Hashmat internally works
+9. How array Lins and Hashmat internally works
-What is the difference between growable list and fixed list.
+10 What is the difference between growable list and fixed list.
-What is serialisation and parsalable
+11. What is serialisation and parsalable
-Do you have any ideas on comparable and compare to.
+12. Do you have any ideas on comparable and compare to.
-How comparator workes internally
+13. How comparator workes internally
-What is the difference between extends and implementation
+14. What is the difference between extends and implementation

-// Interview 4
+## Interview 4
-How to find Memory leaks
+1. How to find Memory leaks
-How to communicate with two fragments
+2. How to communicate with two fragments
-How to communicate with two apps
+3. How to communicate with two apps
-What is the process in payment gatway integrations Method over loading and overriding difference
+4. What is the process in payment gatway integrations
+5. Method over loading and overriding difference
-What is the difference between Hashmap and hash table Difference between mvc and mvvm
+6. What is the difference between Hashmap and hash table
+7. Difference between mvc and mvvm
-What is Data binding
+8. What is Data binding